Knowing Who To Contact Can Be an Important Step in the Recovery Process

 If you have lost a loved one because of someone else, you know nothing can bring them back.
 But you might be wondering, “What now?”
 In a time like this, that question has many answers, but if you are considering legal action, we are here to explain and clarify your options.
-In this article, we are going to simplify some legal terms and answer five key questions:

 - What is a “wrongful death” claim in Colorado?